 As a lifelong student of art history, he extensively studies and is influenced by artists such as the Italian painter and sculptor Marino Marini who combined the primitive with the present, the self-taught Italian sculptor Giaccomo Manzu, and the great Surrealist sculptor of the twentieth-century figure, Swiss visionary Alberto Giacometti.
 DiIorio frequently travels to Europe to deepen his understanding of ancient and classical art.

 DiIorio’s work blends classical and contemporary art – a mixture of figurative, abstraction and realism.
 Among the contemporary artists influencing DiIorio is West Coast artist, Manuel Neri.
 Neri evokes emotion specifically by varying the pose and gesture of the female figure.
 Color, form, and material all play a meaningful role in this depiction.

 For DiIorio, art is not just decorative, rather, it is an emotional and visceral experience.
 He uses color to bring out inner emotion; it may or may not realistically highlight the anatomy, but it is used as an integral element in his artwork.
 His paintings and sculptures often have no definitive face or character.
 At times, various parts of the figure are not included, such as limbs, hands, and heads.
 In the end it is not about those details, it is about the overall shape, form, and gesture of the figure.
 DiIorio’s use of fragmentation of the form is also a nod to the sense of beauty seen in the Elgin marbles, the late unfinished works of Michelangelo, and the partial figures of Rodin.

-The diversity of DiIorio’s background as an engineer, surgeon, and CEO, combined with his love of art, have lead to an abundant and vibrant studio practice spanning over 20 years.
-He works extensively in plaster, bronze, clay, paint, and collage, engaging with both abstraction and representation in each medium.
+The diversity of DiIorio’s background as an engineer, surgeon, and CEO, combined with his love of art, have lead to an abundant and vibrant studio practice spanning over 40 years.
+He works extensively in plaster, bronze, clay, paint, and collage, engaging with both abstraction and female figurative representation in each medium.